sorlow/grunt-typescript-requirejs-boilerplate/README.md

 The use of dependencies shown on jQuery example.
 Dependencies are managed by Bower.

+Result file is minified and linked with the source map.

 ## Build

 1. Install node modules: `npm install`